andymcca/libretro-cores-lf2000/README.md

-# libretro-cores-leap
+# libretro-cores-lf2000

-A repository for compiled libretro cores specifically for Leapfrog devices (LeapPad / Leapster).
+A repository for compiled libretro cores specifically for Leapfrog devices (LeapPad2 / LeapsterGS).

 These can be used with Retroleap (see https://github.com/mac2612/retroleap)